canjs/can-stache/docs/keys/special.md

 @typedef {String} can-stache/keys/special %special
 @parent can-stache/keys

-[can-stache-bindings.can-EVENT Event bindings] and some helpers like [can-stache.helpers.each] provide special values that start with `%` to prevent potential collisions with other values.
+[can-stache-bindings.event Event bindings] and some helpers like [can-stache.helpers.each] provide special values that start with `%` to prevent potential collisions with other values.